ngi-nix/summer-of-nix/participants.md

 - Profiency with at least one widely-used programming language
 - Experience with software development best practices (version control, testing, ...)
 - Bonus: Nix experience
+- Bonus: Experience with contributing to open source software
 - Bonus: Mob programming experience

 # Compensation and benefits